-Use of Electronic Devices: Students may use laptops, tablet computers, or smart phones only to access the course OWL site during lectures and tutorials.
+Use of Electronic Devices: Turn off all sound for pagers and cell phones.
+Students may use laptops, tablet computers, or smart phones only to access the course OWL site during lectures and tutorials.
 Use of nonprogrammable calculators only is permitted during quizzes and examinations.
 No other electronic devices may be used at any time during lectures, tutorials, or examinations.